“There are people out there who want to change but they’re just not given the opportunity. Since I’ve been here, I’ve come back alive.”

 Our RAW Talent Programme (RAW stands for Ready And Working), supports people who may have spent time in prison or without secure housing.

 Finding a steady job – and an understanding employer – can be virtually impossible for people in this situation.
 Yet it is often the most important factor in helping them get back on their feet.
-Since we started our RAW Talent Programme in 2014 we have recruited more than 50 people through the scheme, learning a huge amount along the way.
+Since we started our RAW Talent Programme in 2014 we have recruited over 100 people through the scheme, learning a huge amount along the way.

 RAW Talents are allocated a work buddy and given extra support to help them get “work ready”.